Engee documentation

 Details

-The distance between elements, given as a positive scalar or a vector of positive 1-by-2 values.
+The distance between the elements, defined as a positive scalar or a vector of positive values of 1 by 2.

-• If ElementSpacing is a scalar, the spacing between rows and columns is equal.
+• If ElementSpacing is a scalar, then the distances between rows and columns are equal.

 The units of measurement are m.